The language services market is booming

 Among the agencies that look promising, you’ll want to pay particular attention to the language combinations they offer.
-Some may offer translation to or from any language in the world (they are called MLVs, i.e., multi-language vendors), some may provide translations into several languages of their region (RLVs, regional language vendors) and some can translate from one or two languages into their mother tongue (SLV, single language vendors).
+Firstly, some may offer translation to or from any language in the world (they are called MLVs, i.e., multi-language vendors).
+Secondly, some may provide translations into several languages of their region (RLVs, regional language vendors).
+Thirdly, some can translate from one or two languages into their mother tongue (SLV, single language vendors).

 Which translators are the best?

 A professional agency will rigorously vet their translators before taking them on board.
 A translator applying to work with an agency will be asked to prove themselves in some way, possibly by showing their qualifications or discussing their past experience.
 They may be asked to provide references (as long as past clients are willing to provide them – confidentiality remains essential, after all).
-Very often, they’ll be asked to complete a translation test.
+Very often, you can ask a translator to complete a translation test.
 By tailoring the test to the applicant’s field of expertise, it can be used to assess their skills and specialist knowledge.